-Maximum number of alternate key definitions for an entity
+Maximum number of alternate key table definitions for a table

-There can be a maximum of 5 alternate key definitions for an entity in a Dataverse instance.
+There can be a maximum of ten alternate key table definitions for a table in a Dataverse instance.

 Unicode characters in key value

-If the data within a field that is used in an alternate key will contain one of the following characters
+If the data within a column that is used in an alternate key will contain one of the following characters

 ?then retrieve (